Trisdoan/How-to-have-a-balanced-work-life/README.md

  ```
  <img src="images/personal achievement.png" width="600"/>

+1. First, look at personal achievements and ages.
+It shows that under 35, females were more proud of themselves than males were.
+However, above 36, males felt more proud of themselves.
+2. The other 3 graphs show that **"flow" hours**, **tasks completed** and **sleep hours** all contributed to the amount personal achievements they got.

 #### Connection, assessing the strength of your social network and your inclination to discover the world

+In the survey, core_circle was measured by "how many people are very close to you".

 ```python
 df5 = df.pivot_table(values='CORE_CIRCLE', index=['AGE'], columns=['GENDER'])